paraspell/docs/docs/contribution.md

 | 🔴 High    | Complex refactors, deep bug fixes, architectural or security-critical changes with tests and docs   | $70–$100     |

 > The reward is based on code complexity and quality, as determined by maintainers.

+> Please note that reporting and fixing grammar errors in documentation that do not affect functionality or clarity to the user is not rewarded; you are, however, very welcome to open a PR fixing them.

 ## 👥 Collaborating on Existing Issues